junxit/us-congress-bills-110/bill.md

 - **(3)** *Qualified citizen* The term qualified citizen means a citizen of the United States with an interest in, support for, and expertise appropriate to the commemoration.
 - **(4)** *Secretary* The term Secretary means the Secretary of the Interior.
 - **(5)** *States* The term States—
-  - **(A)** means the States of Alabama, Kentucky, Indiana, Louisiana, Maryland, Virginia, New York, Maine, Michigan, and Ohio; and
+  - **(A)** means the States of Alabama, Kentucky, Indiana, Louisiana, Maryland, Vermont, Virginia, New York, Maine, Michigan, and Ohio; and
   - **(B)** includes agencies and entities of each State.

 ## § 4.
 Star-Spangled Banner and War of 1812 Commemoration Commission

-- **(a)** *In General* There is established a commission to be known as the “Star-Spangled Banner and War of 1812 Bicentennial Commission”.
+- **(a)** *In General* The Secretary shall establish a commission to be known as the “Star-Spangled Banner and War of 1812 Bicentennial Commission”.
 - **(b)** *Membership*
-  - **(1)** *In general* The Commission shall be composed of 21 members, of whom—
+  - **(1)** *In general* The Commission shall be composed of 22 members, of whom—
-    - **(A)** 3 members shall be qualified citizens appointed by the Secretary after consideration of nominations submitted by the Governors of Maryland, Louisiana, and Virginia;
-    - **(B)** 7 members shall be qualified citizens appointed by the Secretary after consideration of nominations submitted by the Governors of Alabama, Kentucky, Indiana, New York, Maine, Michigan and Ohio;
+    - **(A)** 11 members shall be qualified citizens appointed by the Secretary after consideration of nominations submitted by the Governors of Alabama, Kentucky, Indiana, Louisiana, Maine, Maryland, Michigan, New York, Ohio, Vermont, and Virginia;
-    - **(C)** 3 members shall be qualified citizens appointed by the Secretary after consideration of nominations submitted by the Mayors of the District of Columbia, the City of Baltimore, and the City of New Orleans;
+    - **(B)** 3 members shall be qualified citizens appointed by the Secretary after consideration of nominations submitted by the Mayors of the District of Columbia, the City of Baltimore, and the City of New Orleans;
-    - **(D)** 2 members shall be employees of the National Park Service, of whom—
+    - **(C)** 2 members shall be employees of the National Park Service, of whom—
       - **(i)** 1 shall be the Director of the National Park Service (or a designee); and
       - **(ii)** 1 shall be an employee of the National Park Service having experience relevant to the commemoration;
-    - **(E)** 4 members shall be qualified citizens appointed by the Secretary with consideration of recommendations—
+    - **(D)** 4 members shall be qualified citizens appointed by the Secretary with consideration of recommendations—
       - **(i)** 1 of which are submitted by the majority leader of the Senate;
       - **(ii)** 1 of which are submitted by the minority leader of the Senate;
       - **(iii)** 1 of which are submitted by the majority leader of the House of Representatives;
       - **(iv)** 1 of which are submitted by the minority leader of the House of Representatives; and
-    - **(F)** 2 members shall be appointed by the Secretary from among individuals with expertise in the history of the War of 1812.
+    - **(E)** 2 members shall be appointed by the Secretary from among individuals with expertise in the history of the War of 1812.
   - **(2)** *Date of appointments* The appointment of a member of the Commission shall be made not later than 120 days after the date of enactment of this Act.
 - **(c)** *Term; Vacancies*
   - **(1)** *Term* A member shall be appointed for the life of the Commission.